You want to build muscle.

 3) Use Big, Compound Exercises

-Squats, deadlifts, military presses, dips, pushups, rows and chin ups should always be the bread and butter of your training programs.
+Squats, deadlifts, military presses and loaded carries should always be the bread and butter of your training programs.
 Show me a guy who can deadlift 500 pounds for reps and I will show you a guy with an incredibly muscular back that didn’t require any bent over lateral raises or pullovers.

 Someone who can military press 165 for reps is going to have big, round shoulders and is probably not going to need cable lateral raises.
 If you can squat 315 for 20 your legs will be jacked and I honestly don’t see what a set of leg extensions could give you on top of the squats.

 Watch the Worlds Strongest Man Contest on ESPN 2 and tell me if you see massive gaps of missing muscle on any of those guys.

 4) Always Keep a Training Journal and Strive to Get Stronger

 Progressive overload is the most basic principle in weight training.
 Ignore it and you will get nowhere.

 If you are squatting 225 right now, you better be doing at least 250 by this time next year if you want to grow.
 Without keeping detailed records of your workouts you will never know what goals you are trying to beat.

 Keep in mind however, that you can’t make progress at every single training session forever.
 That would be impossible and attempting to do so would lead to injuries.
 You will have a bad day from time to time so autoregulate based on how you are feeling each day and strive for long term progress.